borgmatic-collective/borgmatic/README.md

 not in your system `PATH`.
 Try looking in `/usr/local/bin/`.

 This generates a sample configuration file at /etc/borgmatic/config.yaml (by default).
-You should edit the file to suit your needs, as the values are just representative.
+You should edit the file to suit your needs, as the values are representative.
 All fields are optional except where indicated, so feel free to ignore anything you don't need.